jdjuliosoto/eIntro2024_Bats/Virus_taxa.md

 ```

-## Filter all the data by the ID of the domain previusly obtained
+## Filter all the data by the ID of the domain previously obtained
 ```R
 # Filter orders (genus, class, family, order) by domain (virus, bacteria)
 filtered_data <- filtered_data_1 %>%